Tieno/SlimPackage/README.markdown

 * A Bootstrap Hero template
 * A Bootstrap Fluid template
+* Both of these templates have Slim flash capabilities
 * Bootstrap macros in views/macros/bootstrap.twig
 	* alert
 	* label
 	* btn

+If someone has any suggestions, please make a pull request.

 ## Adjustments/hacks
 To get these components working together (or for personal enjoyment) the following adjustments/hacks were made: